cuthbertLab/music21/music21/doc/html/_sources/environment.txt

     >>> a.getSettingsPath()
     '/Users/ariza/.music21rc'

-Settings can be edited in the XML file or through the object interface.
+Settings can be edited directly in the XML file or through the object interface.
 The Environment object acts as a Python dictionary.
 To view the names of user-configurable parameters, call the keys() method.

     >>> a.keys()
     ['lilypondBackend', 'lilypondVersion', 'graphicsPath', 'lilypondPath',